 I understand the risks and I'm going ahead with changing my domain!
 Is there anything I can do to prepare?

 Let the AdThrive team know right away so we can help!
 During the approval process, the domain will need to be updated in our ad partner’s system which may result in some downtime with ad earnings.
 We’ll submit the new domain for advertiser approvals as soon as possible once you make the switch.
 If you let us know ahead of time, we can be ready when the new domain goes live.

 Rebranding often comes with a new theme or design, so we’ll also check your ads and make sure everything works with your awesome new look!
 We have some suggestions for design and theme changes which we recommend checking out here.

-As with any major change to your site, we recommend making changes during our business hours (M–F, 8–5 ET) so we're available to help!
+As with any major change to your site, we recommend making changes during our business hours (M–F, 8–5 ET) so our full team is available to help!

 More often than not, URL changes can be damaging overall, so we wanted to give you a little more background on how domain changes relate to advertising so you can make the best decisions for your business.
-You work super hard on your site and it’s our goal to help you make the most money possible — both now and in the long run!
+You work super hard on your site and it’s our goal to help you make the most money possible — now and in the long run!